Orientable hyperbolic 4-manifolds over the 120-cell: Abstract

 \section{Abstract}

-Since there is no hyperbolic Dehn filling theorem in higher dimensions, it is difficult to construct concrete hyperbolic manifolds of small volume in dimension at least four.
-We build up a census of closed hyperbolic 4-manifolds of volume $\frac{34\pi^2}{3}\cdot 16$ by using small cover theory over the right-angled 120-cell.
-In particular, we classify all the orientable 4-dimensional small covers over the 120-cell and obtain exactly 56 many up to homeomorphism.
-Moreover, we calculate the homologies of the obtained orientable closed hyperbolic 4-manifolds and all of them have even intersection forms.
+Since there is no hyperbolic Dehn filling theorem for higher dimensions, it is challenging to construct explicit hyperbolic manifolds of small volume in dimension at least four.
+Here, we build up closed hyperbolic 4-manifolds of volume $\frac{34\pi^2}{3}\cdot 16$ by using the small cover theory.
+In particular, we classify all of the orientable four-dimensional small covers over the right-angled 120-cell up to homeomorphism; these are all with even intersection forms.